tenox7/stc/README.md

 Stc is a command line tool for [Syncthing](https://syncthing.net/).
 It can be used to quickly check status of Syncthing from a terminal / command line without need of a Web Browser.
 For example on a remote machine over ssh, without port forwarding or if you have large number of machines to query.
+Also run from a script, crontab, scheduled task, etc.

 ```
 $ stc